gmdsi/GMDSI_notebooks/docs/part2/freyberg_obs_and_weights.md

+---
+layout: default
+title: Observation Values, Weights and Noise
+parent: Decision Support Modelling with pyEMU and PEST++
+nav_order: 2
+---
                     # Formulating the Objective Function and The Dark Art of Weighting

 The objective function expresses model-to-measurement misfit for use in the solution of an inverse problem through the *weighted squared difference between measured and simulated observations*.
 There is no formula for a universally "best approach" to formulate an objective function.
 However, the universal underlying principle is to ensure that as much information as possible is transferred to the parameters of a model, in as "safe" a way as possible (Doherty, 2015).